msteenhagen/opera-ficta/fictionalworks.md

 What is the explanation?
 In brief, i want to suggest that it is because they are abstract that certain fictional entities are able to make the jump into the real world, with some help of course.

-The claim that plays, novels, operas and the like are abstract is familiar.
-It is commonly held that such works are _types_.
-But it is controversial.
-It is controversial because this would seem to require abstract entities to be created at some point in time.
-I think that those sceptical of this possibility are in the grip of an overgeneralisation (see @walters2012aa for a clear diagnosis of this mistake).
-Several authors have defended the idea that a play or a novel is a repeatable type that was created by someone at some point in time.
-I find that idea plausible, it captures well the idea that such works are repeatable and that they are created.

-Note, however, I do not think that the explanation I need to defend here needs to be very specific about the sort of abstracta novels or operas are.
-Indeed, it would be unwelcome if the explanation we arrive at was dressed up with the wardrobe of very specific positions in the philosophy of art if those specific positions were not themselves entailed by the possibility of the kind of fiction/reality transgressions I identified above.
-(A bit abstractly phrased, this, but we get the point: I want to take care not to make assumptions unnecessarily.)
-Here's Walters on this point:

-> The claim that repeatable artworks are types which are created constitutes the bare-bones of a type-creationist treatment of repeatable artworks, a treatment that can be fleshed out in numerous ways. [@walters2012aa, p. ??]

-What I do here is take on board the obvious claim that repeatable artworks are types, and I will assume for the sake of argument that they are created ones.
-That is as far as I need to go.
-I think that, as uncreated types, it is fairly obvious that such works allow for instances in the actual world as well as in the world of the fiction.
-It really is a 'creationist' attitude towards repeatable works that presents us with the puzzle.
-This is because as created types such works seem tied to a history or world in a way that makes it unclear how they could escape it.

 The main point about novels, operas and the like is that they are repeatable.
 This is a pretheoretic datum, I think.
 We start out with the observation that some works allow for multiple instances, performances or incarnations, whereas others do not.
 The idea that some works are 'types' is a theoretical way of giving this prima facie difference a place in our theorising about the nature of works of art.
 So far so good.
 This is a story that has been told over and over again, and it does not in any way involve the phenomenon of fiction-to-world transgressions I identified above.
 In other words, the starting point of the explanation I want to defend is completely general, familiar, and widely accepted: some works of art allow for multiple instantiations.